There is something about the Western part of the U.S. that is magical and very different from other parts of the country.

 I met people taking time off to travel and others who left corporate jobs to try something new.

-There seems to be more of a focus on pursuing a dream lifestyle out west.
+There also seems to be more of a focus on pursuing a dream lifestyle out west.
+Perhaps it’s all of the natural scenery that encourages people to chase their dreams.

-People tend to spend their money on experiences such as travel versus material things.
+People tend to spend their money on experiences such as travel versus material things out west as well.

-I picked up a new hobby while living out West, travel hacking, and it’s allowed me to travel all over the U.S. and the world for free.
+I picked up a new hobby while living out West, travel rewards, and it’s allowed me to travel all over the U.S. and the world for free.

 I also stumbled upon the idea of early retirement and can thank the West for that.